Christian Leadership

 Consequently, The Bible Church of Little Rock places high priority on both training and selecting godly men who are tasked with biblical leadership.
 We believe the Bible provides a recognizable standard for local church leadership, and displays a wise method of discipleship of its leaders which is indispensable to the ongoing health of the body.

-Godly leadership does not “just happen” in the local church.
+Godly leadership does not just happen in the local church.
 It must be cultivated.
 It must be deliberately developed.
 As a result, we must have a plan.
 What do we plan to do?
 We believe it is vital to both equip men and provide opportunity for hands-on discipleship training.
-The multi-year equipping and discipleship training process will generally include the study of systematic theology, an in-depth understanding of the characteristics and qualifications of an elder, training in hermeneutics and homiletics, and instruction in “shepherding the flock of God among us” (1 Peter 5:1-5).
+The multi-year equipping and discipleship training process will generally include the study of systematic theology, an in-depth understanding of the characteristics and qualifications of an elder, training in hermeneutics and homiletics, and instruction in shepherding the flock of God among (1 Peter 5:1-5).
 This training plan, however, is not intended to exclude a man who has had comparable training and experience in a prior ministry from pursuing a leadership role at The Bible Church of Little Rock.
-In order to cultivate this kind of valued leadership with the appropriate knowledge and skill at The Bible Church of Little Rock, it is our goal to offer regularly scheduled equipping venues and “hands-on” training for potential future elders, as well as provide on-going teaching opportunities for all current elders.
+In order to cultivate this kind of valued leadership with the appropriate knowledge and skill at The Bible Church of Little Rock, it is our goal to offer regularly scheduled equipping venues and hands-on training for potential future elders, as well as provide on-going teaching opportunities for all current elders.

 Many questions surface that correspond to the topic of leadership.
 Some common questions are:

 Can women serve in the role of an elder?
 It is the position of The Bible Church of Little Rock that the Bible clearly describes distinct gender roles, reserving the leadership role in the local church for men.
 Scripture describes women and men as fully equal in personhood, and spirituality, but unique in their roles (see 1 Timothy 2:9-15; Galatians 3:28; 1 Corinthians 11:3-11).
-These differences are something to be enjoyed, explored more fully, and developed throughout life – not eradicated or hated.
+These differences are something to be enjoyed, explored more fully, and developed throughout life not eradicated or hated.
 (For further study on the biblical roles of men and women, please see Rediscovering Biblical Manhood and Womanhood, edited by John Piper and Wayne Grudem, Crossway: Wheaton, 1991).

 What if a man has been divorced?
 It is unlikely, yet not impossible for any man who has had a divorce in his past, whether pre-Christian or post-Christian, to be able to serve as an elder/deacon.
 For further insight regarding the position of The Bible Church of Little Rock, please reference the Divorce and Remarriage Philosophy of Ministry document.

 How would you describe the difference between the role of an elder and the role of a deacon?
-The most obvious difference between the elder’s and the deacon’s role is that the elder is “apt to teach” (1 Timothy 3:2, Titus 1:9).
-The elder’s primary emphasis is the ministry of the Word and prayer.
-This occurs while providing for the spiritual needs of the local church and “shepherding the flock of God among us” (1 Peter 5:1-5).
-The role of the deacon is to help the elders attend to the people’s many practical needs (Acts 6:1-6).
-Deacons are the church’s ministers of mercy.
+The most obvious difference between the elders and the deacons role is that the elder is apt to teach (1 Timothy 3:2, Titus 1:9).
+The elders primary emphasis is the ministry of the Word and prayer.
+This occurs while providing for the spiritual needs of the local church and shepherding the flock of God among us (1 Peter 5:1-5).
+The role of the deacon is to help the elders attend to the peoples many practical needs (Acts 6:1-6).
+Deacons are the church's ministers of mercy.
 The Board of Deacons is responsible for the care of all matters pertaining to the physical properties and the finances of the church, subject to the oversight of the elders.
-They are also responsible for such temporal duties as ushering at church services, caring for the needs of the church’s widows and orphans, and administering the benevolence fund.
+They are also responsible for such temporal duties as ushering at church services, caring for the needs of the church's widows and orphans, and administering the benevolence fund.

 See also, Functional Duties of an Elder.